Skip to content

 # Run specific test file

-pytest tests/test_network.py
+pytest tests/test_network_parsers.py

 # Run specific test

-pytest tests/test_network.py::test_load_network
+pytest tests/test_network_parsers.py::test_load_krome

 # Run tests matching pattern